HackingThings/OneBootloaderToLoadThemAll/UnSB/README.md

 Un-Secure Boot

-Example code for a UEFI applicatin to patch SecurtyArch and Security2Arch protocols.
+Example code for a UEFI application to patch SecurityArch and Security2Arch protocols.
 More information can be found in our talk.